 - Structures or improvements must have 100 feet of clearance from any flammable/combustible material or dry weeds or vegetation.

-- Minimum 30 feet firebreak along the perimeter from the edge of the road.
+- Minimum 25 feet firebreak along the perimeter of property and from edge of road.

 - Minimum 100 feet firebreak from the improved property.

 During warm days, especially when humidity is below 20 percent, do not mow.
 Fires can be started by mowing during high-risk fire weather conditions.

 Due to uncontrolled regrowth of weeds and vegetation, it may be necessary to abate your property several times during the year.
 All dead, dying, or diseased trees and shrubs must be removed!
 Unfortunately, some of the vegetation has gone from being decorative to becoming a potential fire hazard, such as the:

 This past year, there has been an increase in the amount of tree and shrub mortality brought on by prolonged drought, insect infestation, disease, and lack of maintenance.
 Remove all dead and diseased vegetation within 100 feet from your home to reduce the exposure.

 Other Things to Watch Out For

 - Tree branches must be trimmed back at least 10 feet from rooftops and fireplace chimneys.